 When all is said and done, there are really only two ways to boost your profit margin: increase revenue or decrease costs.
 Achieve one of those things and you’ll be off to a good start.
 But do both and you’ll set your restaurant up for sustainable long-term profitability.

 Many restaurateurs are turning to technology to help solve the profitability puzzle.
-Restaurant management software such as OpenTable offers restaurant owners a range of innovative tools to help them provide better guest experiences and speed up their operations.
+Restaurant management software such as OpenTable offer restaurant owners a range of innovative tools to help them provide better guest experiences and speed up their operations.

 But even the best restaurant management software is of limited use if it’s trapped solely on a back-office computer screen.
 Your profit margin is won and lost in the small details of each and every service.
 That’s why giving your front-of-house wait staff access to key customer data on the floor, during service is vital.